Explore this Section

 Confirmation of Degrees, Transcripts and Qualifications

-If you need documentary or other confirmation of your degree or other qualification, or a transcript, please consult the Examinations department for Undergraduate awards.
-For information about postgraduate awards please approach the Postgraduate Office.
+If you need documentary or other confirmation of your degree or other qualification, or a transcript or certificate, please consult the Student Records team.

 Successful adults make a difference in their community; they make the most of their potential and make sense of the world – the process begins when they are students at Keele and continues throughout their lives